ampproject/amp.dev/content/docs/guides/author_develop/pwa-amp.md

 ---
 [TOC]

 Contrary to popular belief, Progressive Web Apps and AMP Pages are not mutually exclusive.
 In fact, in many cases, they compliment each other in one way or another.

-## What's in a Progressive Web App?

-The term **Progressive Web App** describes a new generation of web apps that are reliable, fast and engaging: At its core is the Web App Manifest for installability, and a technology called Service Worker, a client-side proxy that sits between the browser and your site's server, allowing you to build features such as offline functionality and app shell caching for faster subsequent loads.
+Learn how to:

+1. [Enable PWA features](/docs/guides/pwa-amp/amp-as-pwa) for your AMP pages
+1. Create a [compelling, super-fast user journey](/docs/guides/pwa-amp/amp-to-pwa) from AMP to PWA
+1. [Simplify your PWA](/docs/guides/pwa-amp/amp-in-pwa) by using the power of AMP

-{% call callout('Read on', type='read') %}
+{% call callout('Progressive Web App?', type='note') %}
 Learn more about [Progressive Web Apps](https://developers.google.com/web/progressive-web-apps/) at Web Fundamentals.
 {% endcall %}